The AEF Bald Eagle Grant Program

 The purpose of the AEF grant program is to further assist in the recovery of the Bald Eagle by partnering with and financially supporting recovery efforts—not just in Tennessee, but around the country.

 Close to $600,000 in eagle grants have been awarded since 2012, with about $100,000 awarded yearly (no awards were granted for 2013).
 Grant proposals will be accepted between July 1 and September 1 for work to be carried out the following year (2019).
 The AEF recommends interested parties submit pre-proposals so that we may provide guidance in relation to our grants, and gain awareness of the variety of projects to be submitted.

 - Conservation of Bald Eagle habitat is crucial for the continued survival of the species.
 Projects in this area would identify important Bald Eagle habitats, identify land ownership, determine alternative pathways to protection, and/or initiate habitat protection and/or enhancement.

 - Secondary ingestion of lead shot by Bald Eagles is lethal.
 Reduction of use and bioavailability of lead shot is crucial to avoiding mortality of Bald Eagles and other wildlife.
 Projects in this area may identify hot spots, instruct the public, and/or provide incentives to reduce lead shot in the environment.

-- Energy exploration and development may proceed at times in spite of adverse consequences to Bald Eagles and other wildlife.
+- Energy exploration and development may proceed at times despite adverse consequences to Bald Eagles and other wildlife.
 Projects in this area might include research and management to aid the avoidance of adverse eagle interactions with wind power, oil and gas exploration, power lines, and other areas of energy development.